WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 <sup>C0</sup> Both sides are required to set this to an empty value.
 If the worker does not expect a cookie but the connector gives one, this might signal a configuration error and it'd be better to fail loudly rather than continue silently.

-<sup>C1</sup> These pairs use the stream id as set by the notify frame.
-This should always be a deterministic mapping and the convention is set by the connector implementation.
-They are not unique stream id's across the application but instead only apply to that connector instance, so for example, a partition number could be used or a hash of the topic name and partition could be used if multiple topics are being used under the name of a single source.
+<sup>C1</sup> These pairs use the stream id as set by the notify frame(s) sent by previous sessions.

 <sup>C2</sup> Because this protocol is asynchronous, we must assume that this data is eventually consistent but not always perfectly up to date.
 These values are meant as hints for the connector.
 Right now we also don't dot the point of reference with some generational counter.
 This prevents certain advanced scenarios to be played out.
 It's out of scope for now the first few revisions of this protocol.
-Further issues with reprocessing are handled with nack frames discussed in the streaming section.
+Further issues with reprocessing are handled with RESTART frames discussed in the streaming section.

 ## Streaming